Subgraph Counting in Subquadratic Time for Bounded Degeneracy Graphs: Introduction

 So far, the algorithmic approach only makes sense for cycle patterns.
-Our main contribution is a framework that allows us to generalize this approach to count homomorphisms and subgraphs of more complex patterns.
+Our main contribution is a framework that generalizes this approach to count homomorphisms and subgraphs of more complex patterns.

-The first part of our framework is the concept of \reducible{\cycle{k}} patterns.
-A directed pattern is \reducible{\cycle{k}} if we can reduce counting homomorphisms of it to counting $\cycle{k}$ subgraphs in a sparse graph.
+The first part of our framework is the concept of \reducible{P} patterns.
+A directed pattern is \reducible{P} if we can reduce counting homomorphisms of it to counting $P$ subgraphs in a sparse hypergraph.
 The formal definition is technical and can be seen in \Sec{reduce}.
 We provide a simplified exposition in this section.

+Consider a directed pattern $\vec{H}$, for example the left image in \Fig{reductions}.
+We can replace every source with a hyperedge connecting the intersection vertices reachable by the source.
+The result is a graph (or hypergraph) $P$ such that $\vec{H}$ is \reducible{P}.

-Consider a directed pattern $\vec{H}$.
-Instead of looking at individual sources (as for cycles), we partition sources into sets.
-See \Fig{reducible2} for an example, where the $6$ sources are divided into $4$ sets of sources.
-The subpatterns induced by the vertices reachable by every set of sources are ``easy'' to count using existing techniques.
-We arrange the sets of sources and sets of intersection points in a cyclic sequence, so that intersection patterns of the vertices reachable from source sets form a ``cyclic arrangement".
-In our example, we partition the source set in $S_1, S_2, S_3, S_4$.
-The intersection vertices reachable from $S_1$ are also reachable from $S_2$ and $S_4$.
-Overall, we get a cyclic arrangement of source sets and intersection sets.
+However, our framework allows for even more freedom: instead of looking at individual sources, we partition sources into sets of sources $S_e$.
+See the rightmost figure in \Fig{reductions} for an example, where the $6$ sources are divided into $4$ sets of sources.
+The sub-patterns induced by the vertices reachable by every set of sources are ``easy'' to count using existing techniques.
+We can also arrange the intersection vertices into sets $I_v$ such that every set of sources will reach some sets of intersection vertices.
+We can obtain $P$ by replacing every set of intersection vertices with a vertex and every set of sources $S_e$ with a hyperedge $e$ that contains the vertices corresponding to the sets of intersection vertices that can be reached by $S_e$.

-Even in this example, this situation has minor violations to the cyclic arrangement.
-The set $S_4$ can reach intersection vertices reachable from $S_2$.
-But these are also reachable from $S_3$, and it does not impede our reductions.
-Essentially, we require a cyclic arrangement, with some ``allowed violations".
-The definition is technical, but it converts counting homomorphisms of complex patterns into counting \emph{smaller} cyclic arrangements.
+In the example of \Fig{reductions}, the intersection of the vertices reachable from source sets forms a ``cyclic arrangement''.
+The intersection vertices reachable from $S_1$ are also reachable from $S_2$ and $S_4$, and similarly for the other sets of sources, giving that the pattern will be \reducible{\cycle{4}}.